pinkpong111/governance-rules-theory/README.md

 In ecological terms: a climax community takes decades to establish (AND-entry) but can be disrupted by a single species collapse or external shock (OR-exit).
 The asymmetry reflects the thermodynamic reality that ordered states are harder to build than to destroy.

+**Information-theoretic justification:** Entry requires high confidence across multiple independent channels — the probability of all channels simultaneously producing false positives is very low.
+Exit requires only one channel to signal — the cost of a false negative (missing a real deterioration) far exceeds the cost of a false positive (briefly re-engaging governance unnecessarily).
+The asymmetry is therefore not a design preference but a structural consequence of the cost asymmetry between premature withdrawal and delayed re-engagement.

 **"Sustained" is defined by the evaluation window**, not by a single observation.
 A single spike in fesc does not trigger exit — the cumulative log must show a directional trend across the window.
 This preserves the anti-reactive property of the governance architecture.

 ### State Transition Map